Contents in short

 - Remove removes all indicators and titles, but the settings will stay in your presentation.
 You can use the Create button later to apply the last settings and redraw the indicators.

-- Help opens a help window with some hints and tricks – and a link to my website
+- Help opens a help window with some hints and tricks – and a link to my website.
+Here you also find a button to check online for a new version.

 - You can choose the type of the indicator from 196 predefined shapes that come with MS Office.
 Some common ones can be found additionally on top of the list.